 The vast majority of Lyme disease cases are reported from May through August, but ticks may forage at any time the weather is warm enough for them to be active.
 A good rule of thumb is that if it is warm enough not to need gloves on while out of doors, it is warm enough for ticks to forage.

 Lyme disease may usually be managed as an outpatient.
 However, there may be patients with acute complications which require hospitalization.
 These include those with meningitis, high-degree atrioventricular (AV) block, and systemic illness with possible coinfection with Anaplasma, Ehrlichia, or Babesia species.

 Lyme disease is often described as having three distinct phases: early localized disease, early disseminated disease, and late Lyme disease.
 This is a useful framework, but in reality Lyme may be more of a disease continuum, as there is often significant overlap of many features.

 Early localized disease (Table 199-1).
-Patients with acute B. burgdorferi infection may experience a wide variety of symptoms.
-In ...
+Patients with acute B. burgdorferi infection may experience a wide ...